 Create some standardized language within your unique culture for how you and your team would define psychologically safe conditions.
 What features would be included?
 How could your team engender a culture that felt mentally and emotionally safe?
 What potential roadblocks might derail your efforts to maintain open and receptive dialogue?
 What conditions could you put in place to deal with retaliation?
 Creating a list of action steps to move toward psychological safety, as well as variables that could potentially upend your efforts, will help you develop a game plan to respond effectively.

 3. Inspire employees to create their own “norms.”

-Define the conditions on their terms, and in ways that promote self-direction.
+How to Foster psychological safety define the conditions on their terms, and in ways that promote self-direction.
 As mentioned above, it’s important to take a nonjudgemental stance and truly listen to their needs.
 Usually, people begin to freak out about how to implement all these good ideas, but if you can hear everything your employees have to say, they will often have solutions in mind they can implement themselves.
-This keeps the onus off of you, and gives employees a greater sense of autonomy.
+How to foster psychological safety this keeps the onus off of you, and gives employees a greater sense of autonomy.

 You can watch her interview below:

 Finally, an additional resource that I would highly recommend is Amy Edmondson’s new book, The Fearless Organization, which contains a wealth of information and pertinent stories (including the aviation disaster above).
 It will help get you started on implementing a strategy, as well as provide you with enough evidence to get buy-in from those that need it.